kgrid/ActivatorManual/README.md

 The basic steps to execute a knowledge object include \(1\) adding knowledge object to shelf, and \(2\) executing knowledge object with data.

 In the "Getting Started" section, we will walk through a basic example of using the execution stack.

 This documentation is being maintained on git book.
-The git book documentation can be accessed at: [https://www.gitbook.com/book/kgrid/execution-manual](https://www.gitbook.com/book/kgrid/execution-manual/)
+The git book documentation can be accessed at: [https://www.gitbook.com/book/kgrid/execution-manual](https://www.gitbook.com/book/kgrid/execution-manual/).

+Additional questions beyond the information given can be directed to: dlhs.knowledge.grid@umich.edu.